-Government Grants - if your business has received a grant from a Government department, it is most likely paid to you on the basis that it is taxable income and therefore you need to disclose in your tax return the receipt of the government grant.
-If you are lodging your income tax return on a cash basis, this highlights the desirability of ensuring that all of the government grant funds have been expended on tax-deductible items prior to 30 June 2019 (if possible).
+• Government Grants - if your business has received a grant from a Government department, it is most likely paid to you on the basis that it is taxable income and therefore you need to disclose in your tax return the receipt of the government grant.
+If you are lodging your income tax return on a cash basis, this highlights the desirability of ensuring that all of the government grant funds have been expended on tax-deductible items prior to 30th June 2020 (if possible).

-The government has announced a tax exemption for primary producers and small businesses who receive grants for losses suffered from the North Queensland floods and primary producers affected by the Queensland storms.
+The government has announced a tax exemption for primary producers and small businesses who receive grants for losses suffered from the North Queensland floods and primary producers affected by the Queensland storms in January/February 2019.